powsybl/pypowsybl/docs/user_guide/rao.rst

 For each remedial action and optimized instant the activation information is available.
 For range actions the optimized tap is also available for PstRangeAction and optimized set point for all other RangeActions.
+Optimized tap and optimized set point are set to NaN when not applicable (not a range action).

 Finally cost results can also be retrieved.
-Generic cost result are available in a dataframe :
+Generic cost results are available in a dataframe :

 .. doctest::